deepmo24/MWGAN/README.md

 # Multi-marginal Wasserstein GAN

 We provide PyTorch implementation for "Multi-marginal Wasserstein GAN".

+News: A web demo is provided to show the translation performance on website [DEMO](http://39.106.79.246/mwgandemo)!

 <!-- <br/> -->